julien-jungo/julien-jungo/README.md

 ## 💼 About Me

-Software Engineer Intern at Erste Digital with expertise in fullstack development using Java, JavaScript, and modern frameworks such as Spring Boot, Angular & React.
+Software Engineer at PostFinance with expertise in fullstack development using Java, JavaScript, and modern frameworks such as Spring Boot, Angular & React.
 Experienced with DevOps practices and cloud technologies.
 Passionate about delivering innovative solutions and continuous learning.

 ## 🚀 Projects